 It’s a good job there’s absolutely no scope for lewd innuendo with the title of this one.
-This is a family friendly site after all, and I’d hate for it to descend into the gutter.
+This is a family-friendly site after all, and I’d hate for it to descend into the gutter.

 Body Blows is an old-school 2D beat-em-up developed and published by Team 17 and released in 1992.
 It was available for all flavours of Amiga, and – making it another of the Wakefield-based developer’s almost-exclusive titles – also for DOS.

 If you lived in a 1-button Amiga bubble, had never experienced Street Fighter II in the arcades or on the SNES, and swallowed all the wish-fulfilling hyperbole oozing from the pages of the world’s Amiga magazines, you most likely would have enjoyed Body Blows.
-I ticked all of the above boxes as a wee sproglet and really got a kick out of it in human verses human mode… some punches and special moves too.
+I ticked all of the above boxes as a wee sproglet and really got a kick out of it in human versus human mode… some punches and special moves too.

 Looking back now I have to wonder if I’d received one too many blows to the head myself.

 Team 17 had clearly spotted that the Amiga port of Street Fighter II is a shadow of its former self, and thought we deserved better.
 In a round-table discussion, probably over a few pints in the local boozer it was decided the best strategy to set about filling the gap in the market would be to shamelessly nick all of Capcom’s most innovative ideas, wrap them in a new skin and give it a title so suggestive Dominic Diamond would think all his Christmases had arrived at once.
 ‘Derivative’ would be putting it politely.